 Pavement Management Program

 Roadways are critical assets in the local and regional transportation network.
-They provide a connection between people, goods and businesses, and the condition of the roadways has direct impacts the safety and efficiency of the transportation network.
-Therefore, it is critical that the condition of our roadways is examined routinely and long-term planning is conducted for the maintenance of our roadways.
-A Pavement Management System (PMS) is a planning tool that collects and monitors information on current pavement conditions, evaluates and prioritizes alternative maintenance, rehabilitation and reconstruction (repair) strategies.
-To complete this Pavement Management Analysis FRCOG inspects all paved Federal Aid roadways that are under Town jurisdiction in Franklin County, on a three year rotating schedule.
+They provide a connection between people, goods, and businesses.
+The condition of the roadways directly impacts the safety and efficiency of the transportation network.
+Therefore, it is critical that the condition of the roadways is examined routinely and long-term planning is conducted for the maintenance.
+A Pavement Management System (PMS) is a planning tool that collects and monitors information on current pavement conditions, evaluates and prioritizes alternative maintenance, rehabilitation, and reconstruction (repair) strategies.
+To complete Pavement Management System analysis FRCOG inspects all paved Federal Aid roadways that are under Town jurisdiction in Franklin County, on a three-year rotating schedule.
 Roadways are automatically surveyed and reports are shared with the Towns as they become available.
 Roadways falling under Town jurisdiction are those roadways for which the Town is responsible for its repair and maintenance.
 For further information please contact Laurie Scarbrough, Transportation Planning Engineer at firstname.lastname@example.org.

 State Data Center Affiliate

-Through its function as a State Data Center affiliate, the FRCOG is able to provide statistical information upon request to residents, organizations, businesses and municipalities in Franklin County.
-Staff have expertise in finding and analyzing data on a variety of topics, including demographic, economic, housing, transportation and local government.
+Through its function as a State Data Center affiliate, the FRCOG is able to provide statistical information upon request to residents, organizations, businesses, and municipalities in Franklin County.
+The staff has expertise in finding and analyzing data on a variety of topics, including demographic, economic, housing, transportation and local government.
 Commonly referenced data sources include the U.S. Census Bureau’s American FactFinder, the Commonwealth of Massachusetts’ Labor Market Information, and the UMass Donahue Institute’s Massachusetts State Data Center.
-Staff complete data requests free of charge, unless the request requires a significant amount of data collection and analysis.
+Staff complete data requests free of charge unless the request requires a significant amount of data collection and analysis.
 The data requested is most often used to produce local and regional planning documents, write grant applications, conduct research, or develop business plans.

 To submit a data request or for more information about this service, please contact Senior Economic Development Planner Jessica Atwood at email@example.com or 413-774-3167 x123.

 The investment of nearly $125 million dollars from the Federal Railroad Administration beginning in 2010 has led to the upgrade of the Connecticut River Main Line railroads tracks (roughly paralleling Interstate 91), the construction of three new passenger rail stops in Greenfield, Northampton, and Holyoke, and the relocation of Amtrak service back to those communities with the new stops.
-Known as The Knowledge Corridor, Amtrak currently operates its “Vermonter” service one round trip per day between St. Albans, VT and Washington D.C. on the new tracks.
+Amtrak currently operates the “Vermonter” service, one round trip per day between St. Albans, VT and Washington D.C., on the new tracks.
 The southbound train arrives in Greenfield (at the home of the FRTA and FRCOG offices at the John W. Olver Transit Center) at approximately 1:45 p.m., returning northbound at 4:30 pm.
-Work is currently underway planning for expansion of service on these tracks, with hopes for approximately 4 additional round trips per day between Greenfield and Springfield.
-It is hoped that this expansion will dovetail with additional rail increases to our south, as Connecticut and Springfield look to launch up to 17 additional round trips per day between New Haven and Springfield starting in January, 2018.
-In an ideal situation, expanded commuter rail service between Springfield and Greenfield would start around the same time.
+An expansion of this service which will increase the number of trains per day is planned to start in the late summer of 2019.

 The FRCOG is also participating in work to expand Amtrak service from Boston to New Haven, and Boston to Montreal, both via Springfield.
 Known as the Northern New England Intercity Rail Initiative, this service will utilize the new Knowledge Corridor tracks for the north-south aspects of these trips, while the Inland Route tracks between Boston and Springfield will support the east-west leg.
 Final recommendations have been compiled, and work continues to solidify details and secure funding for equipment and operation start-up.
 More information can be found at http://www.massdot.state.ma.us/northernnewenglandrail/Documents.aspx.